James S. Garvin

-James S. Garvin was an Arizona politician who served a single term in the Arizona State Senate during the 2nd Arizona State Legislature.
+James Stewart Garvin was an American politician who served a single term in the Arizona State Senate during the 2nd Arizona State Legislature.
 He easily defeated his two opponents, William Mulroney, a Socialist, and Andrew White, running as a non-partisan.
 Garvin received 1137 votes, with White getting 648 and Mulroney 163.

+Life

+Garvin was born May 3, 1873 in Kansas, the eldest of 6 children of farmer William Wallace Garvin (1842-1925) and Mary Jane Wimberly (1854-1932).
+He was of Scottish, Irish, and English origin.
 Garvin was a farmer and cotton broker.
 Garvin died on February 9, 1945.